L42i/SCKinect/doc/docs/index.md

 SCKinect integrates multiple technologies to create an interactive system where physical movements can control sound:

-- **Kinect Sensor**: A camera device that can track body movements and depth
+1. [**Kinect v2 Sensor**](https://en.wikipedia.org/wiki/Kinect#Kinect_for_Xbox_One_(2013)) - A camera device originally designed for Xbox that can track movements and depth.
-- **SuperCollider**: A programming language for real-time audio synthesis
+2. [**Libfreenect2**](https://github.com/OpenKinect/libfreenect2) - A tool that grabs raw data from the Kinect sensor and makes it available to your computer.
+It handles the direct communication with the hardware.
-- **OpenPose**: Computer vision software for detecting human body poses
+3. [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose) - Computer vision software that can detect human body poses from camera images.
-- **libfreenect2**: A library for communicating with the Kinect device
+4. [**SuperCollider**](https://github.com/supercollider/supercollider) - A platform for audio synthesis and algorithmic composition.

 The plugin enables you to map specific body joint positions (like hands, knees, or head) to sound parameters, creating an intuitive and embodied way to generate and control sound.